Last Updated June 8, 2018

 Energy Storage Study

 A.B.
 3723 enacted in May 2018 requires the Board of Public Utilities to conduct an energy storage analysis in the state.
-The study would involve number of considerations including cost and benefit of energy storage systems, implementation of renewable electric energy storage to provide emergency back-up power for essential services, determine the optimal amount of energy storage to be added in the grid and others.
+The study would involve a number of considerations including cost and benefit of energy storage systems, implementation of renewable electric energy storage to provide emergency back-up power for essential services, determine the optimal amount of energy storage to be added in the grid and others.
 The report is due by May 2019.
-Six months after the study is completed, the Board is required to initiate a proceeding to establish a process and mechanism to achieving goal of 600 MW of energy storage by 2021 and 2,000 MW of energy storage of 2030.
+Six months after the study is completed, the Board is required to initiate a proceeding to establish a process and mechanism to achieving a goal of 600 MW of energy storage by 2021 and 2,000 MW of energy storage of 2030.

 New Jersey's RPS was originally adopted in 1999 as part of the state's electricity restructuring legislation with initial renewables targets of 4.0% Class I and 2.5% Class I or Class II resources by 2012.
 In 2004 the BPU amended the standard to require the renewable energy targets be met by May 2008, and to add a requirement that at least 0.16% of sales come from solar electricity as part of the overall Class I target of 4.0%.